embl-cba/microglia-morphometry/README.md

 ### Manual label mask correction

 For each time point, the result of above automated steps are presented to the user for manual correction.
-The user sees the intensity image and the label mask image side by side and the ability to draw into the label mask image.
-Using the ImageJ ROI tools one can select a region and either set pixels to 0 or 1.
-Clicking the "Update labels" button will then first convert the corrected label mask image to a binary image and then recompute a new label mask image.
-Thus, in effect, setting pixels to 0 can be used to split or remove (parts of) cells and settings pixels to 1 can be used to join or add cells.
+The user sees the intensity image and the label mask image side by side and has the ability to draw into the label mask image.
+Using the ImageJ ROI tools (e.g. the polyline tool)  one can select a region and either set pixels to `0` (`[ Edit > Clear ]`) for splitting or removing parts of cells or set pixels to some arbitrary value `> 0` (`[ Edit > Draw ]`) for joining cells.
+The  **[ Update labels ]** button will first convert the corrected label mask image to a binary image (thus, for the drawing it only matters whether pixel values are `0` or `>0` ) and then recompute a new label mask image by means of a connected component labeling.

 ### Automated tracking and splitting

-Once the above manual segmentation correction is finished the user clicks the "Next frame" button.
+Once the above manual segmentation correction is finished the user clicks the **[ Next frame ]** button.
 This will trigger the tracking of cells from the current frame (`t`) to the next frame (`t+1`).
 In frame `t+1` the algorithm starts from the automatically segmented cells as explained above.
 Next, it takes into account the (manually corrected) information from the current frame `t` to split cells that are likely wrongly connected in frame `t+1`.
 To do so, for each connected component in frame `t+1` it determines the potentially multiple label regions that it overlaps with in frame `t`.
 Using those overlap regions as seeds it performs a watershed splitting to draw dividing lines in frame `t+1`.
 Using the resulting binary mask image it then assigns the labels in frame `t+1` based on the label that each connected component maximally overlaps with in frame `t`.
 If the overlap is zero, a new label index will be assigned.
-This way of assinging the label indices in frame `t+1` implements the tracking such that cells belonging to one track have the same label index throughout the time series.
+This way of assigning the label indices in frame `t+1` implements the tracking such that cells belonging to one track have the same label index throughout the time series.

 ### Saving the label mask images

 The output of the segmentation and tracking are a label mask TIFF stack, with each TIFF plane corresponding to one time point.
-This label mask stack can be saved by clicking the "Save" button.
-The "Stop and save" button also terminates the program and closes the user interface windows.
+This label mask stack can be saved by clicking the **[ Save ]** button.
+The **[ Stop and save ]** button also terminates the program and closes the user interface windows.

 ## Plugins > Microglia > Continue Microglia Segmentation And Tracking